Home

 • Pure powdered extracts (see Best Olive Leaf Capsule for You below) can cause stomach irritation if they are too concentrated.

-This can be resolved by taking them with meals, however the amino acids glycine, lysine, cysteine and histidine may reduce the virucidal activity.* The capsules containing dried olive leaves combined with concentrated olive leaf extract are gentler and provide a better balance of active ingredients.
+The capsules containing dried olive leaves combined with concentrated olive leaf extract are gentler and provide a better balance of active ingredients.
 These types should not cause stomach irritation.

 • Strong capsules are not as easily divided up into children's doses as the tinctures are.